-Fall i101 Bootcamp: Part 2 – Organizational Issues in Managing Innovation
+Spring i101 Bootcamp: Part 2 – Organizational Challenges in Managing Innovation

 Part 2 of the course will explore the challenges of leading innovation as a new manager, including how to build support for your ideas, how to manage creative people, how to overcome organization resistance, and portfolio management.
 Both parts will feature practical illustrations based on the real-world experiences of the instructors.
 The course will present participants with a broader perspective on innovation and help them to apply this newly acquired knowledge quickly in order to create more value for their organizations.
 Note, that while the two parts of this course have some themes in common, neither is required for the other, and they can be taken independently.

-Virtual i101 Part 2: Organizational Issues in Managing Innovation will cover:
+Virtual i101 Part 2: Organizational Challenges in Managing Innovation will cover:

 This course is designed for both researchers who have recently assumed a team leadership role and for individual contributors who seek to lead an innovation team in the future.
 It is designed for those who want to broaden their knowledge of innovation management and to learn more about the practical aspects of key innovation topics and tools.
 It is also appropriate for an innovation team member who wants to develop a broader understanding of innovation practices.
 This course can be viewed as a springboard to the participant’s professional advancement.